CIVA-Lab/Motion-SE-MiT-Net/README.md

 ## ✏️ Citation

-If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:
+If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper and cell tracking challenge papers:

 ```
 @inproceedings{gani2021MUNet,